cutebears/cutebears.GitHub.io/_posts/2015-03-02-how-to-write.md

 ---
 layout: post
-title: 这是一篇博客文章模板
+title: 机器学习项目展示1
-date: 2015-3-02
+date: 2021-3-02
 categories: blog
 tags: [标签一,标签二]
-description: 文章金句。
+description: COMP9414: Artificial Intelligence Assignment 2: Topic Classification
 ---
 This assignment is inspired by a typical real-life scenario.
 Imagine you have been hired as a Data Scientist by a major news organization.
 Your job is to analyse the news feed to determine the topic of incoming news articles so they can be organized and distributed to your readers.